The database structure is defined in a schema.json

 fieldsRelation fields are used for mapping relations like in a relational database where primary and foreign keys represents a connection between two entries.

-A relation field is stored as an integer or an array of integers referring to the primary key of the entry which the relation points to.
+field is stored as an integer or an array of integers referring to the primary key of the entry which the relation points to.

 A relation is often a good alternative to nested objects if the object is a part of multiple relationships and the fields of the object might change over time.
 This is also referred to as normalization of the database, where the goal is to make sure that every piece of information only exists in one place which makes it easier to keep all data up to date when data is modified.